 The Trevor Project

 The Trevor Project offers resources in crisis intervention and suicide prevention for LGBTQ+ youth (under 25 years old).
 The Trevor Lifeline is available 24/7 at 866-488-7386 for LGBTQ+ youth experiencing suicidal ideation.
 Text support is also available via TrevorText by texting START to 678-678.

 One of the reasons suicide is so tragic is because it’s preventable.
 Remember, you are never alone, and there are always resources available to you.
+A mental health professional can help you get out of your major depression and help you heal your emotional pain.
 If you or anyone you know are in a crisis or may be in danger, please use these resources to get immediate help.